 Cottages for the Easter Holidays

 We have a fantastic range of cottages for rent for the Easter holidays.
-Whether you are looking for an Easter weekend break or something longer, we will have the perfect cottage, lodge or caravan for you.
+Whether you are looking for a weekend break or something longer, we will have the perfect cottage, lodge or caravan for you.

 An Easter break is a great time to be out and about enjoying the Spring sunshine, the flowers beginning to blossom and the trees in leaf.
-We often have beautiful Easter weather so why not take the family away for a rejuvenating stay in one of our rural holiday cottages?
+We often have beautiful weather at this time of year, so why not take the family away for a rejuvenating stay in one of our rural holiday cottages?

-Easter moves every year but in 2018, Good Friday is 30th March and Easter Monday is 2nd April.
+The holiday, of course, moves every year but in 2020, Good Friday is 10th April and Easter Monday is 13th April.

 Mennabroom Cottages near Bodmin in Cornwall are on a working farm and you may see new life among the animals!